 Step 2: Prepare and Submit I-290B Motion to Reconsider

 Our attorneys will craft your Motion to Reconsider arguments and complete all forms, organize supporting documents, and assemble the crafted arguments into the proper application formats.
 After a thorough review, we will then submit the application to USCIS.

 Step 3: Respond to Request for Evidence (RFE) or Notice of Intent to Deny (NOID)

 In the event USCIS issues a Request for Evidence (RFE) or Notice of Intent to Deny (NOID), our attorneys will craft a response in a timely manner to fight for the approval of your Motion to Reopen.

 SAMPLE & TEMPLATES

-Attorney Brief: [coming soon] We will provide an attorney brief sample for the I-290B petition.
+Attorney Brief: [coming soon] We will provide an attorney brief sample for the I-290B motion.

-Cover Letter: [coming soon] We will also provide a cover letter sample for the I-290B petition.
+Cover Letter: [coming soon] We will also provide a cover letter sample for the I-290B motion.

 Sample Request for Evidence: [coming soon] Requests for evidence can be used to strengthen the case.

 Sample Checklist: [coming soon] We look at the client’s unique situation and create customized checklists to strengthen their cases.